What Is Email Masking?

-How do the emails look to the receiver for one-to-one emails?
+How does the Email look to the receiver of one-to-one emails?